-Hiking in the Grand Canyon during the summer months presents unique hazards, the result of extreme heat and some of the steepest and most rugged terrain on earth.
-Every year, scores of unprepared hikers that were initially lured by what seemed like an easy downhill hike, experience severe illness, injury and death from hiking in the Grand Canyon.
+Hiking in the Grand Canyon during the summer months presents unique hazards: the result of extreme heat and some of the steepest and most rugged terrain on earth.
+Every year, scores of unprepared hikers lured by what seemed like an easy downhill hike, experience severe illness, injury and death from hiking in the Grand Canyon.

 For both public and employee safety, the National Park Service urges SPECIAL CAUTION for all hikers during the summer months.
 Below are tips on how to hike smart in the Grand Canyon.

 Hiking smart in the Grand Canyon

 - Avoid hiking in the hottest part of the day.
 When inner Grand Canyon temperatures are extremely high, access to inner Grand Canyon trails may be restricted to early morning and evening.
 Information on trail restrictions and trail closures is available at (928) 638-7888 (press 1-3-1).